ncusato/oic/oic-obp-queries/build-integration-in-oic/build-integration-in-oic.md

 Select **Validate** and then **Close** to proceed.

+## Task 9: Map to Invocation from OBP Balance Transfer Endpoint

-26. Select the bottom **Map to invocation** and click the **pencil icon.**
+1. Select the bottom **Map to invocation** and click the **pencil icon.**

    ![Mapping from source to target](images/map-to-invocation.png)

-27. On the mapping page, similar to before, select the **drop-down arrows** of each request wrappers (Instead, this time for the first REST option in source) and draw a line from each of the mappings:
+2. On the mapping page, similar to before, select the **drop-down arrows** of each request wrappers (Instead, this time for the first REST option in source) and draw a line from each of the mappings:

     ```
     -returnCode